I live in Tucson Arizona, heart of the Sonoran desert, in a house on a hill with my cat.

 I was born in rural England, the West Country to be exact.
 Being close to nature and in a country where they love animals more than people, I quickly grew to love them too.
 Add to this the verdant greenness of southern England and plants became my second passion.

 I always had the urge to make things.
 This first manifested in the usual predictable areas of sewing and stitchery, then moved on to other media.
 The propensity to create has been with me always and has led me to learn ways to make things using variety of materials.
 My early college advisors encouraged me to studio mixed media, but I really loved clay.
-That has been my life’s work and my constant companion since.
+Clay has been my life’s work and my constant companion since.

-Our North Carolina Vacation
+My North Carolina Vacation

 Return to Tucson

-One more cross country drive and we came to rest here in the western foothills of Tucson with coyotes, screech owls and rattlesnakes.
+2018.
+One more cross country drive and I came to rest here in the western foothills of Tucson with coyotes, screech owls and rattlesnakes.
 I’m so thrilled to back in Tucson and it truly seems like my time away was just a very long vacation.
 Reconnecting with old friends and making new ones has been a great experience.

 Settling in to the rhythms of desert life has been amazing